International Relations in the Americas and the Future of the Inter-American System

 First project workshop - Washington, DC

 As part of the Hemisphere in Flux project, CLALS hosted the workshop “International Relations, Multilateralism and Prospects for Democratic Deepening of Inter-American Affairs,” October 13-15, 2011 at American University.
 Convened by CLALS, INCT/INEU and CRIES, the workshop summoned expert scholars from seven countries in the Americas to craft a research agenda focused on illuminating key trends in inter-American relations.
 (Learn more)

 Second Project Workshop - São Paulo, Brazil

-Hemisphere in Flux conference in São Paulo, November 12-14, 2012 A group of 30 scholars from six countries and eighteen academic institutions in the Americas gathered in São Paulo for the third meeting of the Hemisphere in Flux project.
-Convened by INCT-INEU of Brazil, CRIES of Argentina, and the Center for Latin American and Latino Studies at American University, the project seeks to produce cutting-edge knowledge about the current transformations of inter-American relations.
+A group of 30 scholars from six countries and eighteen academic institutions in the Americas gathered in São Paulo from November 12-14, 2012 for the third meeting of the Hemisphere in Flux project.
+Convened by INCT-INEU of Brazil, CRIES of Argentina, and the Center for Latin American and Latino Studies at American University, the project produced cutting-edge knowledge about the recent transformations of inter-American relations.
 (Learn more)

 Project findings have been presented in two special journal issues.
 In December 2013, Lua Nova: Revista de Cultura e Política released a special edition entitled Hemisfério em Transformação with articles by project participants, including CLALS Director Eric Hershberg and Faculty Affiliates Philip Brenner (SIS) and Carlos Portales (WCL), among others.
 In June 2014, a special edition of the trilingual journal Pensamiento Propio, entitled El hemisferio en transformación: Regionalismo, multilateralismo y políticas exteriores en un entorno cambiante, was released in Buenos Aires.
 Full-text articles are available for download at the links above.